Instant decision credit cards

 How to apply for an instant approval credit card in 4 steps

-To improve your chance of instant approval for a credit card, there are a few steps you’ll need to take to make sure you’ve completed your application properly.
+To improve your chance of getting accepted for a credit card, there are a few steps you’ll need to take to make sure you’ve completed your application properly.

 - Compare your options.